PlanQK/planqk-platform-samples/coding-templates/python/template-README.md

 As soon as it's finished you will be able to run a PlanQK Job to execute your service.
 Further, you may publish it for internal use or into the PlanQK Marketplace to share it with other PlanQK users.

-> **RECOMMENDED:**
-> To offer your service via an API to others, you should also take the time to adapt the `openapi-spec.yml` file, in order to describe your API.
-> This will help others to understand how to use your service.
-> For more information, see the [PlanQK documentation](https://docs.platform.planqk.de/docs/service-platform/managed-services.html).